isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 This rule applies whether we use direct language support for concepts or not.
-It is a genreal design rule that even applies to non-templates:
+It is a general design rule that even applies to non-templates:

     class Minimal {
         // ...